Bucketlist Travels logo

 • Istanbul, Marmara Region, Turkey

 After conquering Constantinople, Mehmet the Conqueror converted the Hagia Sophia, the great Byzantine church, into a mosque.
-By the 1500s, the Ottoman sultans were transforming Istanbul’s skyline with spectacular granite, marble and tile mosques, including the gasp-worthy 17th-century Blue and Sinan’s Suleymaniye Mosques.
+By the 1500s, the sultans were transforming Istanbul’s skyline with spectacular granite, marble and tile mosques inspired by the Hagia Sophia – many including complexes of hammams, schools, libraries and markets to fund them.

 Good for age: 13+